 If your furnace stops working in the middle of winter, not only will your home be without heat, but your water pipes may freeze.
 Ensure that doesn’t happen by getting your furnace serviced before the cold weather hits.

 When it comes to ensuring your pipes don’t freeze this winter, it’s better to be safe than sorry!
-Take any extra measures to prepare your home for the upcoming frigid temperatures.
+Take any extra measures to prepare your home for the upcoming frigid temperatures in Hamilton, Ontario.

 Keep your home warm inside when it’s cold outside, and have your thermostat at a high temperature to reduce the risk of your pipes freezing.
 Leaving cabinet doors open underneath sinks allows warm air to be circulated around pipes, preventing them from freezing.
 Keeping garage doors closed as much as possible will help keep the cold air outside.